Market presence & forecast

 Welcome to Airbus Middle East

 Since its creation over three decades ago, Airbus has enjoyed an ever-growing partnership with the Middle East and North Africa (MENA) region.
-From the first order for an A300 aircraft placed in 1978, today nearly 700 aircraft have been delivered and more than 1,200 aircraft have been ordered by airlines in the region.
+From the first order for an A300 aircraft placed in 1978, today more than 650 aircraft have been delivered and over 1,250 aircraft have been ordered by airlines in the region.

 Airbus has evolved into a key element of the flourishing airline industry in the MENA region with cutting-edge products and reliable services.